• Skip to primary navigation

 • Staff and volunteers must not attempt to assess the mental state of the alleged perpetrator or interview the child – we are not investigators

-• If there is knowledge of, or reasonable cause to believe, that a child or vulnerable adult has been abused or exploited—especially by another staff member, volunteer, or adult—it must be reported as follows:
+• When there is knowledge of, or reasonable cause to believe, that a child or vulnerable adult has been abused or exploited—especially by another staff member, volunteer, or adult—we must report as follows:

 • First to the DCYF (Department of Children, Youth & Families) Intake Line 866-829-2153